1927 Columbia Lions football team

 The 1927 Columbia Lions football team was an American football team that represented Columbia University as an independent during the 1927 college football season.
 In its third season under head coach Charles Crowley, the team compiled a 5–2–2 record and outscored opponents 135 to 54, with five shutouts.
-The team played its home games at Baker Field in Upper Manhattan.
+The team played home games at Baker Field and the Polo Grounds in Upper Manhattan.